deeplearning4j/deeplearning4j/word2vec.md

     building:architect::software:[programmer, SecurityCenter, WinPcap]

 This model was trained on the Google News vocab, which you can [import](#import) and play with.
 Contemplate, for a moment, that the Word2vec algorithm has never been taught a single rule of English syntax.
-It comes to the vocabulary as a blank slate, and by the end of training, it can compute complex analogies.
+It knows nothing about the world.
+It comes to the Google News documents as a blank slate, and by the end of training, it can compute complex analogies that mean something to humans.

 You can also query a Word2vec model for other assocations.
 Not everything has to be two analogies that mirror each other. ([We explain how below....](#eval))